eagurin/docscraper/CONTRIBUTING.md

 1. Update documentation for new features
 2. Add tests for new functionality
 3. Update CHANGELOG.md if applicable
-4. Ensure CI passes all checks
+4. Ensure all code quality checks pass
 5. Request review from maintainers

 ## Documentation

-- Keep README.md updated
+- Keep README.md and translations (README_ru.md, README_zh.md) updated
 - Document new features
 - Include docstrings for public APIs
 - Update architecture diagrams if needed